LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Introduction

 \section{Introduction}

-Software testing is an important part of the software development process, aiming to ensure the quality and reliability of software systems.
-Test case generation is one of the most challenging testing tasks, often accounting for 40\% to 70\% of the overall testing effort \cite{verma2013generation}.
-Automated test case generation has emerged as a promising approach to reducing both effort and cost \cite{jin2021generation}.
-Test cases can be derived from various sources, including requirements specifications, design documents, source code, and other testing artifacts (such as bug reports) \cite{yang2025requirements}. \textit{Requirements-Based Test Generation} (RBTG) derives test cases directly from requirements, ensuring alignment with expected system behavior, without relying on access to the source code \cite{yang2025requirements}.
+Software testing is an important part of the software development process, aimed at ensuring the quality and reliability of software systems.
+Test-case generation is one of the most challenging testing tasks, often accounting for 40\% to 70\% of the overall testing effort \cite{verma2013generation}.
+Automated test-case generation has emerged as a promising approach to reducing both effort and cost \cite{jin2021generation}.
+Test cases can be derived from various sources, including requirements specifications \cite{yang2025requirements}, design documents \cite{zakeriyan2021towards}, source code \cite{pan2025hamster}, and other artifacts such as bug reports \cite{plein2024automatic}.
+Code-based test generation derives tests from the program structure, focusing on implementation-level coverage \cite{ammann2017introduction, pressman2005software}.
+In contrast, \textit{Requirements-Based Test Generation} (RBTG) derives test cases directly from requirements, ensuring alignment with the expected system behavior, without requiring access to the source code \cite{yang2025requirements}.
+This paradigm is particularly relevant in the context of the widespread adoption of \textit{Test-Driven Development} (TDD) \cite{sisomboon2026automated}, where tests are expected to be defined early, and to reflect the intended system behavior.
+In most approaches, RBTG produces high-level test cases that capture system functionality and behavior.
 RBTG enables test design in the early stages of development, which not only facilitates customer validation, but also guides the system implementation.
-This helps developers form a clearer understanding of expected system behavior and reduces the risk of error propagation to later stages \cite{el2010developing}.
+By enabling early-stage test design, RBTG helps developers form a clearer understanding of the expected system behavior, reducing the risk of error propagation to later stages \cite{el2010developing}.
+These high-level test cases differ from low-level test scripts in that they specify {\em what} should be tested, in terms of system functionality and behavior, rather than {\em how} it should be executed: They serve as an intermediate behavioral specification that helps testers systematically derive detailed, executable test scripts.